Spring 2016 Development InternThe New York Police and Fire Widows' and Children's Benefit Fund

 Hepatitis Foundation International is a non-profit organization established in 1994 dedicated to promoting liver wellness and reducing the incidence of preventable liver-related chronic diseases and lifestyles that negatively impact the liver including; obesity, diabetes, hepatitis, substance abuse, HIV/AIDS, cardiovascular disease and fatty/liver cancer.

-The HFI’s Internship Program offers participants an opportunity to gain valuable experience in a non-profit 501(c)(3) health education organization serving over 5,000,000 constituents annually.
+The HFI’s Internship Program offers participants an opportunity to gain valuable experience in a non-profit 501(c)(3) patient advocacy organization that is growing and expanding its services for the greater impact.

 • Internship candidates provide essential administrative support, but other responsibilities vary depending on time of year.